 Welcome to the Climate Radio archive!
 We return in 2015 for what we hope will be several short series.
 We start the year with four hour-long programmes in March where we’ll be exploring some of big ideas for supercharging the climate change agenda.
 These will be broadcast on Tuesdays 4-5pm on Resonance FM and syndicated far and wide!
-For those of you wanting to catch up with Climate Radio’s monthly shows for 2013 can be found here.
+For those of you wanting to catch up with Climate Radio’s most recent programming, our monthly shows for 2013 can be found here.
 As can our additional special programmes including new economics foundation fellow Andrew Simm’s keynote speech “Seeking Goodland”, coverage of the Reclaim The Power protest camp against fracking in Balcombe and an audio document of the Two Degrees festival of climate arts-activism.
 Thanks to Artists Project Earth, Resonance FM and New Internationalist for their support in 2013 and Network for Social Change for seed funding in 2015.

 “This is a highly effective, unpreventable form of non-violent dissent – and also a sensual, personal work of art in its own right.”

 On Saturday, 12pm-4pm, Resonance FM & Liberate Tate joined forces for an alternative group tour of London’s Tate galleries facilitated by a special FM radio broadcast.
 Real life and radio combined as participants were guided through Tate Britain, onto the Tate Boat and through the Tate Modern by a sequence of guerilla audio guides created by leading London artists.

 The broadcast also includes three specially designed sound works explore BP’s controversial sponsorship of the Tate galleries.
 These were commissioned by Liberate Tate, Art Not Oil and Platform London as part of the campaign to end fossil fuel sponsorship of the arts.
 The works are by Ansuman Biswas (Tate Britain), Isa Suarez, Mae Martin and Mark McGowan aka The Artist Taxi Driver (Tate Boat) and Jim Whelton and, yours truly, Phil England (Tate Modern).